Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Make sure you know what that distance looks like before you get out there, and stick to it no matter how inconvenient it might be.

-And cook, eat and clean up around the canisters, not your pristine tent.
+And cook, eat and clean up around the canisters, not your pristine tent area.

 The black bears living in the lower 48 States are not seen as aggressive enough to require hikers to carry bear spray.

-The main goal is to keep food out of their awareness, so they don't habituate and become nuisance bears.
+The main goal of land management agencies is to keep food out of their awareness, so they don't habituate and become nuisance bears.

 Bear spray is designed for deterring a charge or attack by Ursus horribilus, the species of brown (grizzly) bear not found in large numbers in the lower 48 United States or Hawaii.

 Alaskan and Canadian hikers need to be familiar with when and how to use bear spray.